mihirvk/mihirvk.github.io/resources.md

 **Work in progress.
 More content would be added soon.**

-This page contains a list of instructive textbooks, video lectures, articles, and research publications relevant to my research interests.
-These resources are NOT my original contributions.
+This page contains a list of instructive textbooks, video lectures, articles, and research publications relevant to my research interests. **These resources are NOT my original contributions**.
 I plan to frequently update this page to include the latest advancements in AI / ML circuits.
 While I primarily created this compiled list of resources for my use, I hope it would also be helpful to anyone with similar research interests.

 - [Textbooks](#textbooks)
 - [Free online lecture series](#free-online-lecture-series)